liaoyuanhuo/json/Readme.md

 # JSON
-A one-pass JSON parser with no memory overhead with no memory copying or allocation.
+A one-pass JSON parser with no memory overhead with no memory copying or allocating.
 The implementation is very simple but should parse any valid json input, but trades validation for efficency.
-One pass of the parser only reads up to the first depth of object value and pair(key,value), but deeper levels can be reached with the parsed output.
+One pass of the parser only reads up to the first depth of value and pair(key,value), but deeper levels can be reached with the parsed output.
 The general concept is based on [js0n](https://github.com/quartzjer/js0n) but implements a different API.
 In addition the origin of the nice test macros can be